aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getHorizontalAlignment() {#getHorizontalAlignment--}

+<b>@deprecated.</b> Please use the 'horizontalAlignment' property instead.
 Horizontal alignment setting will be applied.

 ```javascript
 getHorizontalAlignment() : boolean;